FEMA Corps FAQs

 Applicants and Members - Answers

-The AmeriCorps NCCC program focuses in a wide variety of service and project areas including direct response and recovery to natural and other disasters, infrastructure improvement, environmental stewardship and conservation, energy conservation, and urban and rural development.
-In partnership with nonprofits, secular and faith based organizations, local municipalities, state governments, federal government, national or state parks, Indian Tribes and schools; NCCC members complete service projects throughout the campus region they are assigned.
+The AmeriCorps NCCC program focuses on a wide variety of service and project areas including direct response and recovery to natural and other disasters, infrastructure improvement, environmental stewardship and conservation, energy conservation, and urban and rural development.
+In partnership with non-profits—secular and faith based, local municipalities, state governments, the federal government, national or state parks, Indian Tribes and schools—members complete service projects throughout the campus region they are assigned.

-FEMA Corps members will solely focus on disaster response and recovery activities with FEMA.
-Members will be dedicated to FEMA deployments in areas of logistics, community relations, individual and public assistance, and recovery.
-They will provide support in areas ranging from working directly with disaster survivors to supporting disaster recovery centers to sharing valuable disaster mitigation information with the public.
+FEMACorps Members will solely focus on disaster preparedness, response, and recovery activities with FEMA, for the full 10 months of their service term.
+While members primarily support their campus region, disaster relief efforts are based on community needs and members may have the opportunity to serve in other regions.
+Members will be dedicated to FEMAdeployments in areas of logistics, disaster survivor assistance, individual and public assistance, and recovery.
+They will provide support in areas ranging from working directly with disaster survivors to supporting disaster recovery centers to sharing valuable disaster preparedness and mitigation information with the public.

 Yes.
-As one of our main project focus areas, NCCC has a commitment to work related to disaster preparedness, response, mitigation, and recovery.
-The traditional NCCC track will still work directly with state commissions, nonprofits, and faith based disaster response organizations.
+Since it remains one of NCCC’s main project focus areas, we have a commitment to work related to disaster preparedness, response, mitigation, and recovery.
+The traditional NCCC track will still work directly with the American Red Cross, state commissions, non-profits, and faith based disaster response organizations.
 Potential activities include setting up and managing shelters and emergency call centers, large scale debris removal, demolition and construction, as well as leading and contributing to overall volunteer efforts.
 AmeriCorps NCCC members can expect at least one project in this focus area.

-To apply to FEMA Corps simply search listings for AmeriCorps NCCC or AmeriCorps NCCC Team Leaders.
+FEMACorps simply search listings for AmeriCorps NCCC or AmeriCorps NCCC Team Leaders.
 All NCCC opportunities that are currently accepting applications will be listed here.
-Select AmeriCorps NCCC FEMA Corps and “Apply Now.”
+Select AmeriCorps NCCC FEMACorps and “Apply Now.”

 Can I be selected for both AmeriCorps NCCC and FEMA Corps, and then choose which track I want to do?

-No. Once you are invited to serve for one NCCC service track you will no longer be able to be selected for the other NCCC service track.
-Be sure to learn as much as possible about the many opportunities available to you, and decide which option is right for you.
+Unfortunately no, once you are invited to serve for one NCCC service track you will no longer be able to be selected for the other NCCC service track.
+So be sure to learn as much as possible about the many opportunities available to you, and decide which option is right for you.

-In FEMA Corps, young people are provided with the training, experience, and educational opportunities to prepare them for careers in emergency management and related fields, a commitment that extends beyond their service term
+FEMACorps young people are provided with the training, experience, and educational opportunities to prepare them for careers in emergency management and related fields, a commitment that extends beyond their service term.

 Partners and Organizations - Answers